annotatedtmg/annotatedtmg/tmg/index.md

 The objective of this website is to provide a comprehensive, referenced source for information about the lyrics of [the Mountain Goats][tmg].
 John's commentaries and details about obscure references can all be found inside.
-If you'd like to contribute, please let me know!
-I'd love to hear from you and if I've gotten something wrong, or you have more information, send it in.

 [tmg]:      http://mountain-goats.com